 Ore stackers are yard machines commonly used in stockyards to form piles of material.
 To this end, it has a metal structure that includes translation, turning and tilting systems.
 It is therefore necessary to evaluate the equipment in terms of both structural criteria and mechanical systems.

-Kot was responsible for checking the design of a forklift truck in order to bring it into line with a client company's regulatory standards.
-This is necessary in order to assess the safety of assets and thus avoid catastrophic consequences for humans and the environment.
+Kot Engenharia responsible for verifying the design of a forklift truck with the aim of bringing it into line with the regulatory standards of a client company.
+This is because such compliance is necessary to assess the safety of assets and thus avoid catastrophic consequences for people and the environment.

 The equipment in question transports iron ore, with a capacity of 4,200 t/h.
 In addition to analyzing the regulatory requirements, the study also included the structural, global stability, modal and mechanical analysis of the machine, which will be presented in this case study.

-The first step in the process of structural analysis using the finite element method is to model the structure.
-In the case of the forklift, the structural model was developed in bar and shell elements, for regions made up of structural profiles and plates, respectively.
+The first step in the structural analysis process using the finite element method is to model the structure.
+Specifically, in the case of the forklift, the structural model was developed using bar and shell elements for regions composed of profiles and structural plates, respectively.
 The subsystems are shown in Figure 1.

 Figure 1: Complete finite element model of the structure.